-where $a_i^{(1)},b_i^{(1)},c_i^{(1)},d_i^{(1)}$ and $a_i^{(2)},b_i^{(2)},c_i^{(2)},d_i^{(2)}$ are the constants of integration for the unconstrained and constrained arc respectively.
-The numerical solution of the above set of equations depends on the choice of initial values, which might cause several implications for real-time implementation.
-However, if the junction point $\tau_s^*$ can be derived as an explicit function of the initial and final boundary conditions, then the above set of equations can lead to a closed-form solution that can be solved analytically in real time.
+where $a_i^{(1)},b_i^{(1)},c_i^{(1)},d_i^{(1)}$ and $a_i^{(2)},b_i^{(2)},c_i^{(2)},d_i^{(2)}$ are the constants of integration for the unconstrained and constrained arcs, respectively. {The recursive process to solve the above set of equations cannot be computed in real time.
+Additionally, the computational speed and convergence of numerical methods are also sensitive to the initial guess of the variables, which impose additional burden on the real-time computation effort.} However, if the junction point $\tau_s^*$ can be derived as an explicit function of the initial and final boundary conditions, then the above set of equations can lead to a closed-form solution that can be solved analytically in real time.